 Welcome to Internal Medicine Training in the North East and Cumbria.
-We aim to provide useful information to potential future and current Internal Medicine trainees, Medical Trainers and all others interested in the Internal Medicine training opportunities in Health Education England, North East.
+We aim to provide useful information to potential future and current Internal Medicine trainees, Medical Trainers and all others interested in the Internal Medicine training opportunities in NHS England – Education North East.
 We hope you will find this website a useful resource.

 Training Programme Director - Dr Anita Jones